Menu

 The Different Drug Abbreviations in Drug Testing

-These abbreviated drug names can be confusing if you’re not familiar with them.
-This article will explain some of the most common abbreviations you’re likely to see on drug testing reports and results.
+These abbreviated drug names can be confusing if you are not familiar with them.
+This article explains some of the most common abbreviations you are likely to see on drug testing devices, reports and results.

 Common Drug Test Abbreviations

-Here are some of the most widely used abbreviations in drug testing and what they stand for:
+Here are some of the abbreviations commonly used in drug testing and what they usually stand for:

 • AMP – Amphetamine